China–Kazakhstan relations: Political relations

+Kazakhstan follows the one China principle, considering that government of the People's Republic of China is the sole legal government representing the whole of China and Taiwan is "an inalienable part" of China.
+Kazakhstan also supports all efforts by the PRC to "achieve national reunification" and opposes Taiwan independence.

+Economic relations

+1990s

 In 1991, Kazakhstan and China signed an agreement to encourage the development of shop tourism.
 This trade grew quickly, with about 700,000 citizens of Kazakhstan crossing the border to China in 1992 to buy consumer goods for re-sale in Kazakhstan.